MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/configure-automation-kit.md

 1. Select **Save & Close**.

-Follow the steps in the following three sections to complete the configuration of the automation CoE.
+Follow the steps in the following three sections to complete the configuration of the Automation Kit.

 1. [General configuration](#general-configuration) - Configuration that's related to resources and processes.
 2. [ROI calculation](#roi-calculations) - Configuration that's used as a scoring metric to better determine the estimated ROI and complexity of an automation project.
-3. [Console configuration](#console-configuration) - Info that pertains to the automation kit apps.
+3. [Console configuration](#console-configuration) - Info that pertains to the Automation Kit apps.
 This configuration is used to build a console where users can launch the related apps.

 ### General configuration